 3. Contest duration

-The Contest opens on Monday, October 5th, 2020 (9 a.m.
-CT) and will remain open until Tuesday, November 19th, 2020 (11:59 p.m.
-CT).
+The Contest opens on Monday, October 5th, 2020 (12:00 a.m.
+EST) and will remain open until Thursday, November 19th, 2020 (11:59 p.m.
+EST).
 Finalists will be announced on December 3rd.
 The Organizer’s editorial team review of the Finalists’ Submissions and the Online Community voting will begin on Monday, December 3rd, 2020 and run through December 17th, 2019 (9:00 a.m.
-CT).
+EST).
 All winners and runners-up will be announced on December 17th.

 4. Authors eligibility

 All students from Short Edition’s university partners are invited to participate in the contest.
-The eligible university partners are the following:
+The eligible university partners (and eligible corresponding email addresses) are the following:

-All Authors must create their author account online (https://short-edition.com/en/login) and submit their Submission using a valid .edu email address.
+All Authors must create their author account online (https://short-edition.com/en/login) and submit their Submission using a valid university email address.

 Authors shall choose their own username while creating their author account — this username will therefore be associated with their Submission when published on the Contest website — and shall also provide their full name and contact information to the Organizer via their online account profile.
 The Organizer must be able to easily get in touch with each Author for any reason.